 It is known that some e-liquid ingredients can cause cracking, frosting or even melting of poly-carbonate, plastic or acrylic tanks and tubes.
-Flavorings such as absinthe, cinnamon, spearmint, citrus and cola liquids can cause this damage and are better off being used in an atomizer/cartomizer that is glass, Pyrex or metal.
+Flavorings such as absinthe, cinnamon, spearmint, citrus and cola liquids can cause this damage and are better off being used in a vape tank that is glass, Pyrex or metal.

 1. The flavors are part of a plot to lure children into vaping and then smoking: Wrong, adults like Lemon Meringue Pie and Custard too.

 2. Nicotine is bad for you: Wrong, as previously mentioned, while it may be addictive it is no worse for you than coffee and offers many medicinal benefits.